apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

           # List Python packages your pipeline depends on.
         ]

-2. If needed by your environment, create a setup.py file for your project.
+2. If your package requires if some programmatic configuration, or you need to use the `--setup_file` pipeline option, create a setup.py file for your project.

-        # Note that the package is completely defined by pyproject.toml.
+        # Note that the package can be completely defined by pyproject.toml.
         # This file is optional.
         import setuptools
         setuptools.setup()